addthis/hydra/docs/source/tutorial/codec.rst

 JSON is actually a subset of HOCON, which means that any JSON hydra job is actually also a HOCON job.
 HOCON also supports the non-quoted identifiers and comments that our "JSON" job format supported.
 So if you were to ask "How do I convert a JSON job to HOCON" the answer is actually "Your job is already HOCON"!
-However, Hydra only enables the HOCON parser if a job does not have curly braces at the start and end.

 Some key differences:
 ---------------------